 Introduction to mathematical concepts to improve basic skills in computation, algebra, graphing, and quantitative applications.
-This course prepares students for Mathematics 115, 130, 135, in addition to other courses involving quantitative reasoning.
+This course prepares students for other mathematics courses and courses involving quantitative reasoning.
 Topics include logical fallacies, units of measure and currency, simple and compounding interest, and statistical reasoning.